-As a right back, you must be switched on throughout the game.
+A right back in soccer must be switched on for the entirety of a game.

 Practice makes perfect.

-With that in mind, never underestimate the power of training hard, and always be open to learning from players with more experience and knowledge than you have.
+Never underestimate the power of training hard.
+And stay open to learning from players with more experience and knowledge than you have.